rtous/drcav/mongodb/README.md

 ### 4.2 Querying (4 points)

-Now, try yourself writing commands that will allow you to obtain the following results (**Write the commands in the commands.txt text file**):
+Now, try yourself writing commands that will allow you to obtain the following results (**write the commands in the commands.txt text file**):

 1. Show all users and their data